-Under House Bill 1184 (passed in 2012), dual enrollment students can work towards either the General Education Certificate and/or one of two Associate Degree programs (General Studies or Science) concurrent with earning their high-school diplomas.
+Under House Bill 1184 (passed in 2012), dual enrollment students can work towards either the General Education Certificate and/or one of several Associate Degree programs concurrent with earning their high-school diplomas.

 Pathways are established annually per school division and shared with individual schools - along with students and families.
 These pathways help map out the process by which these aforementioned credentials can be achieved during high school.